danlentz/printv/README.md

   instead of unsightly, cumbersome, and error-prone nesting of (PRINTV ...) s-expression structure that becomes increasingly problematic to understand and even more-so to (eventually) remove
-* Support for fully disabling printv in order to allow printv instrumented code to operate at full performance that should be nearly identical to that of equivalent to code without such instrumentation.
+* Support for fully disabling printv with global or dynamic extent in order to allow printv instrumented code to operate at full performance that should be nearly identical to that of equivalent to code without such instrumentation.
 * Support enablement and disablement of PRINTV output to user-selected stream